Unlock 2.0: Punjab issues new guideline for next phase of coronavirus lockdown; no restriction on interstate travel

 Punjab issues new guideline for next phase of lockdown; no restriction on interstate travel

-Chandigarh, July 01: The Punjab government has issued new Unlock 2 guidelines for the next phase of the coronavirus lockdown from July 1 to 31, with no restriction on interstate and intrastate movement of persons and goods.
+Chandigarh, July 01: The Punjab government has issued new Unlock 2 guidelines for the next phase of the coronavirus lockdown from July 1 to 31, with no restriction on inter-state and intra-state movement of persons and goods.

 No separate permission/approval/e-permit will be required for such movements, according to the guidelines issued for the period.